-The standard of the breed was set in 1905 and they are currently a member of the Norwegian Kennel Club.
+The breed’s standard was set in 1905, and they are currently a member of the Norwegian Kennel Club.

-The history of the breed is thought to date back to 4000-5000 BC when they would travel with their Viking Masters.
+The breed’s history is thought to date back to 4000-5000 BC when they would travel with their Viking Masters.

 They have long been used for hunting large game like moose and bear.

-Today the Norwegian Kennel Club registers over 1000 Grey Elkhounds each year, which is is a stark increase from the 30 puppies registered in the 1920s.
+Today the Norwegian Kennel Club registers over 1000 Grey Elkhounds each year, a stark increase from the 30 puppies registered in the 1920s.

 In addition to being a very popular breed in Norway, they are also very popular in the United States, where they have adapted to the family lifestyle instead of the hunting lifestyle.

-Much like the Black Norwegian Elkhound, the Grey Elkhound is considered to be a very loyal and reliable companion.
+Much like the Black Norwegian Elkhound, the Grey Elkhound is considered a very loyal and reliable companion.

-Though they tend to bond closely with members of their family, the breed is naturally suspicious towards strangers.
+Though they tend to bond closely with family members, the breed is naturally suspicious towards strangers.
 They are also very territorial, which leads them to be excellent guard dogs.

-The Grey Norwegian Elkhound is energetic and independent, both of which are necessary traits for hunting large prey.
+The Grey Norwegian Elkhound is energetic and independent, which are necessary traits for hunting large prey.

 In terms of children, the Norwegian Elkhound will tolerate them, but children need to be taught to respect their space.

-They do best in homes without children, or in homes with children who will not bother the dog.
+They do best in homes with or without children who will not bother the dog.

 1. What is a blowout?

-Dogs like the Grey Norwegian Elkhound that have double coats of fur are subject to seasonal blowouts.
+Dogs like the Grey Norwegian Elkhound with double fur coats are subject to seasonal blowouts.

-This means that they will “blow” (or shed) their coat during the changing of the seasons.
+This means they will “blow” (or shed) their coat during the changing seasons.
 This helps them to regulate their body temperatures based on which season they are in.

 When a Grey Norwegian Elkhound has a blowout, fur will typically come out in clusters or clumps.